 Anyone making sales at a flea market or farmers market in Colorado is a retailer and is subject to sales tax licensing, collection, and filing requirements with respect to each market at which they make sales.
-See Part 5: Sales Tax Licensing and Part 6: Sales Tax Collection for additional information about licensing and collection requirements.
+Please see Part 5 and Part 6 of this publication for additional information about licensing and collection requirements.